-Together they have three children Nandhini (19) who is married and pregnant with a child currently.
-Their son Arulselvam (17) dropped out of school after 10th Standard and is now a carpentry apprentice.
-Their youngest son Arul Kumar (13) is in the 8th Standard in a local school.
+Together they have three children - Nandhini (20) who is married and recently gave birth to a daughter.
+Their son Arulkumar (17) dropped out of school after 10th Standard and is now a carpentry apprentice.
+Their youngest is Amudavalli (14) who is currently studying in the 9th Standard in a local school.

 Aramugam is deaf and mute.
 When they moved into the village, they made their living through working on the agricultural land cutting sugarcane and fishing.
 They were often hired by local contractors, and were forced to move around to find work.

 Kavitha is a very dynamic woman and a natural leader in her community.
 She leads the local Self- Help-Group and organises many training programs for the women to empower them.
 But she struggled with the home that housed her family.
 Made with thatch and wood, it was difficult to keep the wind and rain out, especially during the monsoon season.